Naturopathy Certification and Classes

 What You Need to Know

 Accredited doctoral degree programs are available in naturopathic medicine and can prepare you to become a naturopathic doctor.
 As a Doctor of Naturopathy (N.D.), you'll work to treat the whole patient using natural therapies and preventative methods.
-An N.D. program takes approximately four years to complete.
-Due to the in-depth nature of the coursework and the clinical requirements, you'll only find accredited on-campus N.D. programs.
+Due to the in-depth nature of the coursework and the clinical requirements, you'll typically find accredited on-campus N.D. programs.

 |Classes||Biochemistry, anatomy, pathology, neuroscience, clinical portions; history of naturopathy, Eastern and Oriental medicine|